kubernetes/website/docs/kubeadm.md

     # kubeadm join --token f0c861.753c505740ecde4c 138.68.135.192

 A few seconds later, you should notice that running `kubectl get nodes` on the master shows a cluster with as many machines as you created.

-Your cluster is now bootstrapped!
+**YOUR CLUSTER IS NOT READY YET**

-But before you can deploy applications to it, you need to install a pod network.
+Before you can deploy applications to it, you need to install a pod network.

-### Installing a pod network
+### (4/4) Installing a pod network

-You must install a pod network add-on so that your pods can communicate with eachother on different hosts.
+You must install a pod network add-on so that your pods can communicate with eachother when they are on different hosts.

 Several projects provide Kubernetes pod networks.
 A simple one with no infrastructure or database dependencies is Weave Net, which you can install by running, on the master:

     # kubectl apply -f https://git.io/weave-kube

+**You should run this on the master before you try to deploy any applications to your cluster.**

 You can learn more about Weave for Kubernetes on the project's [GitHub page](https://github.com/weaveworks/weave-kube).

 You can see a complete list of available network add-ons on the [add-ons page](/docs/admin/addons/).

-### Installing a sample application
+### (Optional) Installing a sample application

 As an example, you will now install a sample microservices application, a socks shop, to put your cluster through its paces.
 To learn more about the sample microservices app, see the [GitHub README](https://github.com/microservices-demo/microservices-demo).